Nightfallstorm/Recipes/README.md

 # Recipes

-Automatically learn ingredient effects when reading recipes, and correct recipes when ingredients are invalid
+Automatically learn ingredient effects when reading recipes, and correct recipes when ingredients are invalid using rapidfuzz

 ## Requirements
 * [CMake](https://cmake.org/)